bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

 Optionally, Bokeh can download and install a collection of sample data.
 This includes a variety of freely available data tables and databases that you can use with Bokeh.
-Because this sample data is rather big, it is not included in Bokeh's installation packages.
+Because this sample data is rather large, it is not included in Bokeh's installation packages.

 In `Bokeh's GitHub repository`_, you can find a number of examples.
 Those